ziolko/window.module/README.md

 # Rationale
 There are dozens of module systems available.
 Almost all of them are build with the assumption that modules are loaded asynchronously.
-This is the case for big applications but the small ones are usually boundled into one big file with everything (JavaScript, CSS, HTML) inside.
+This is the case for big applications but the small ones are usually boundled into a one big file with everything (JavaScript, CSS, HTML) inside.

 Once we have a boundle with everything we can load modules synchronously.
 This is what _window.module_ is for.